0xmdh/zkAudits/README.md

 <em> # WIP </em>

 # zkAudits
-zkAudits is a tool designed to enhance the integrity and confidentiality of security audit processes between auditors and client companies.
-The tool leverages ZK to enable auditors to demonstrate the existence of vulnerabilities in a client's network without disclosing sensitive details about those vulnerabilities.
+zkAudits is a tool designed to improve the integrity of security audit processes between auditors and client companies.
+The tool uses ZK to enable auditors to demonstrate the existence of vulnerabilities in a client's network without disclosing sensitive details about those vulnerabilities.
 # Features
 - `ZKP Generation`: The tool facilitates the generation of cryptographic proofs using ZKPs to attest to the existence of vulnerabilities without revealing specific details.
 - `Secure Storage`: Generated ZKPs are securely stored in a tamper-proof environment, ensuring confidentiality and integrity.